 What to Expect

-If you have a single implant placed, Dr. Aves will make a small incision into the gum tissue at the gap and insert a titanium post into the jawbone.
+If you have a single implant placed, Dr. Samaniego will make a small incision into the gum tissue at the gap and insert a titanium post into the jawbone.
 Over about two months, this biocompatible post will integrate with your natural tissue through the natural process of osseointegration.
 Once fixed in your jawbone, it takes the place of your missing tooth’s root.
 A custom-made dental crown will be attached to your implant using an abutment.
 Implant-supported crowns require no modification of surrounding teeth, are very stable and long lasting.
 They create a natural, attractive appearance.
 You will care for your implant-supported crown just as you would a natural tooth.
 Sometimes, the bone tissue at an implant site requires enhancement with a bone graft prior to implant placement.
 Although this typically adds another two months to the implant process, it will ensure the success of your implant.
-If a tooth is being extracted by Dr. Aves prior to placing an implant, he will fill the cavity left in the jaw bone with osseous material.
+If a tooth is being extracted by Dr. Samaniego prior to placing an implant, he will fill the cavity left in the jaw bone with osseous material.
 Once that integrates with your bone tissue over a period of about two months, your preserved bone ridge will be ready for an implant.

 Call for your free first appointment!

-Dr. Aves offers a complimentary (no fee) initial dental implant consultation, including free digital x-rays and a 3D cone beam CT scan if one is needed.
+Dr. Samaniego offers a complimentary (no fee) initial dental implant consultation, including free digital x-rays and a 3D cone beam CT scan if one is needed.
 If you have lost a single tooth, it is very important to restore it.
-To learn what Dr. Aves would recommend for you, please call Central Florida Institute of Oral Surgery and Dental Implants to learn more and schedule your complimentary initial consultation.
+To learn what Dr. Samaniego would recommend for you, please call Central Florida Institute of Oral Surgery and Dental Implants to learn more and schedule your complimentary initial consultation.